Cantlay gets 1st PGA Tour win in Las Vegas

-LAS VEGAS -- Patrick Cantlay won the Shriners Hospitals for Children Open on Sunday in a playoff for the first victory in a PGA Tour career mostly derailed by a severe back injury.
+LAS VEGAS -- Patrick Cantlay won the Shriners Hospitals for Children Open in a playoff Sunday for the first victory in a PGA Tour career mostly derailed by a severe back injury.

 The 25-year-old former UCLA star hit from behind a tree and got up-and-down for par from off the back of the 18th green to beat Alex Cejka and Whee Kim on the second extra hole.